Spring Cloud: API-Gateway And Naming-Server Concepts

-Posted on April 9, 2024 • 7 minutes • 1381 words • Other languages: Español
+Posted on April 9, 2024 • 7 minutes • 1411 words • Other languages: Español

 [EDIT]: Removed ranting about personal life that didn’t add value to the blog.

 You can check the code in the following repos (in all of them, stick to the branch feature/docker-compose.
-You may find other branches, that’s me experimenting other solutions).
+You may find other branches, that’s me experimenting with other solutions).

 Let’s analyze this diagram: